Pristina: An Airport Too Far

 Luckily for Jackson, his resignation proved to be unnecessary.
 When the conference call began, Clark tersely announced that Washington had informed him that Presidents Clinton and Yeltsin had talked.
 Yeltsin had promised that the Russians would withdraw.

 “We will now wait to see if Yeltsin has lied to the president.”
-Clark said, before ordering Jackson to keep the Paras on alert for a ‘go’ order.
+Clark said, before ordering Jackson instead to keep the Paras on alert for a ‘go’ order.

 In 1999, Russia was approaching the nadir of its recent recent history.
 The economy was on the verge of collapse and President Yeltsin, its first post-Soviet president was ageing and increasingly infirm.